What Is the Problem With Hard Water?

-Other victims of hard water include your appliances, dishes and clothing.
-The lifespan of appliances such as dishwashers, water heaters, swamp coolers and other water-based appliances can be shortened by as much as 50%!
+Other victims of hard water include your appliances, dishes, and clothing.
+The lifespan of appliances such as dishwashers, water heaters, swamp coolers, and other water-based appliances can be shortened by as much as 50% by hard water!
 This means that you might have to replace them much sooner than you really wanted to.

-Mineral build-up can make your water cloudy and sometimes unappealing in taste.
+Mineral build-up can make your water cloudy and sometimes taste bad.
 The water stains on your dishes are usually the result of mineral and soap build-up.
 The lint in your dryer comes from particles torn from your clothing by your hard water.

 The next logical question is: “Is hard water harmful?”
-Thankfully, hard water is not detrimental to your health.
+Thankfully, hard water won’t damage your health.
 It may kill your fixtures and appliances, but don’t worry, it won’t cause harm to you or your family’s health!

 That being said, it does dry out your skin and hair.
 Another myth is that if your skin and hair is “squeaky”, you are clean.
 The truth is that the “squeaky” sound you get on your skin and hair after a shower comes from minerals and soap.
 Clean, soft water will leave you feeling slick from your natural body oil, not squeaky with foreign particles.